kmillard84/AzureMLHackathon/01_Exercise_1_-_Building_a_Machine_Learning_Model.md

     ![Screenshot](images/RevisedImages/train_the_model_5.PNG)

-1. Now connect the final, right most, **Partition and Sample** module (shoudl have fold 3) to the right most input on each of the 3 **Score Model** modules
+1. Now connect the final, right most, **Partition and Sample** module (should have fold 3) to the right most input on each of the 3 **Score Model** modules

 	![ScreenShot](images/RevisedImages/train_the_model_13.PNG)

 1. Run the experiment.

-2. When the experiment is finished running (which will take several minutes), right click on the output port of the **Score Model** module and select **Visualize** to see the results of its predictions.
+2. When the experiment is finished running (which will take several minutes), right click on the output port of one of the **Score Model** modules and select **Visualize** to see the results of its predictions.
 You should have a total of 13 columns.

     ![Screenshot](images/train_the_model_6.png)